Tradescantia hirsuticaulis: Etymology

 Carl Linnaeus chose the name for the genus after John Tradescant the Elder and John Tradescant the Younger, two leading botanists in 17th-century England.
 This naming came after the younger Tradescant brought back what became Tradescantia virginium from Virginia following trips to the colony in the 1630s.

 The word hirsuticaulis comes from a combination of latin words: hirsut and caulis.
-"Hirsut" translates to hair, while "caulis" translates to stem, which together are indicative of the small hairs that grow along the plant's stem.
-The term "spiderwort" that is used in several of its common names refers to the silky, fine threads of secretion that T. hirsuticaulis releases after its stem is cut.
+"Hirsut" translates to hair, while "caul" translates to stem, which are together indicative of the small hairs that grow along the plant's stem.
+The term "spiderwort" that is used in several of the plant's common names refers to the silky, fine threads of secretion that T. hirsuticaulis releases after its stem is cut.